leorjorge/leorjorge.github.io/_pages/about.md

 Hi!
 I'm Leo Ré Jorge, Postdoctoral researcher at the Biology Centre of the Czech Academy of Sciences, in the Department of Ecology.
 I'm an ecologist with a background in community ecology, plant-animal interactions, and analysis of complex ecological data.

-##
+## Current research projects
 I've been employing tools from ecological networks and ecophylogenetics to investigate the drivers of specialization in Plant-Herbivore and Plant-Pollinator interactions.